All Episodes

 They're still scared to death of taking away an entitlement from people.

-And its tentacles have now been interwoven deeply into our society, no matter how unhappy people all are with the healthcare.gov website and all that.
+And its tentacles have now been interwoven deeply into our society, no matter how unhappy people are with the healthcare.gov website and all that.

-So look, I promise I'm gonna get into this in much greater remind me next week, Snerdley.
+So look, I promise I'm going to get into this in much greater, remind me next week, snerdly, because this is crucial, the way the Republicans are thinking of dealing with Obamacare now.

 But when do you replace it?

-And with what they do not have an alternative Obamacare health care bill.
+They do not have an alternative Obamacare health care bill.

-Now, and my thinking is good.
+And my thinking is, good.

 Why should the government be involved in this?